 Some time after this, Hoory Joseph Shaheen came down to the convent of Alma, and I endeavoured to get him to unite with me in persuading the patriarch to send out among the people preachers of the gospel, or that there should be preaching in the churches as before mentioned.
 But he would not co-operate with me in this, and I was again disappointed.

 Then, when the patriarch and the bishop of Beyroot wished to dispute with me, I expressed the hope that the discussion might be in meekness, and without anger.
 It was concluded that the discussion should be in writing, that no one afterwards should be able to alter what he had once said.
 They then commenced by asking me questions; the first question was, in amount, this, "Has the Messiah given us a new law?"
-At first, I did not grant that he had, strictly speaking, given us a new law, and quoted the words of John, that "the law was given by Moses, but grace and truth came by Jesus Christ;" when I afterwards saw that by "a new law," they meant merely gospel, or the New Testament, I answered in the affirmative.
+At first, I did not grant that he had, strictly speaking, given us a new law, and quoted the words of John, that "the law was given by Moses, but grace and truth came by Jesus Christ;" but when I afterwards saw that by "a new law," they meant merely the gospel, or the New Testament, I answered in the affirmative.
 They then asked me if there was not to be found in this new law some obscurities.
 I answered, "Yes."
 They then asked me, Suppose any difference of sentiment should arise between the teachers of Christianity, how are we to distinguish the truth from the error?
 I answered thus;—"We have no other means of arriving at the truth, than searching the word of God, with learning, and reason, and inquiry of learned spiritual teachers, with purity of motive, and with disinterestedness of inclination.
 If the obscurities of the word of God cannot be understood by these means, our ignorance is excusable, and will not prevent our salvation.
 If the passages, which still remain obscure, concern faith, it is sufficient for a man to say, I believe according as the truth is in itself before God, or I believe in the thing as God inspired it to the writer.
 And if the obscurity respects our practice, after making use of the means above mentioned, if that branch of our practice be forbidden, or under a doubt, desist from it, but if it is not forbidden, do it, and Blessed is he that condemneth not himself in the thing which he alloweth."

 After I had given them this answer, they brought no evidence to prove any error in it, and moreover afterwards never put to me any question to writing.